HumpityDumpityDumber/HumpityDumpityDumber/README.md

 # 👋 Hi, I'm Knee

-I'm currently messin around with flutter to make a silly little bar with widgets/launcher/notification center hybrid.
+I'm currently messin around with python to make a silly little bar with widgets/launcher/notification center hybrid.
 I'm mostly into 3D modeling, so stuff here usually just has to do with my Linux setup.
 You'll usually find me knee-deep in code, config files, or experiments that may or may not crash my system. <-- chatgpt wrote that last line

 ---